National Association of Leavitt Families

 Hello to all my Leavitt cousins.
 I started researching my ancestry in 1980, and quickly came upon my problem Leavitt line in Cambridge, Maine in Somerset county, bordering Parkman in Piscataquis county.
 My mother's mother Edith Leavitt was born in Cambridge in 1889.
 I live in Gorham, Maine.
 I compile complete genealogies of all the cousins in all my branches - keeps me busy!!

 I found all I could by tracing existing birth-marriage-death records back as far as I could.
 Then I turned to census records.
 I gathered quite an extensive family tree of all my cousins and even came across some cousins who knew more about this branch.
 I came across the microfilm of Cambridge vital records and found a family register of my Joseph Leavitt born 1782.
 It listed all the birth dates of the children, plus the locations in Montville, Lincoln, and Aroostook.
 It tied the Montville records into my tree.
-My Joseph had a previous family before mine, living in the Lincoln-Medway areas.
+My Joseph had a previous family before mine, who moved to the Lincoln-Medway areas.

 I joined NALF in 1984 and found my Joseph Leavitt in the Nehemiah book.
 Unfortunately, I researched the sources listed, and proved that the Joseph listed there with my family was the wrong Joseph.
-35+ years later, I am still trying to find Joseph's parentage.
+40 years later, I am still trying to find Joseph's parentage.
 There are indications and interactions with the Daniel Leavitt born 1748 line of Clinton, Parkman, Cambridge, Maine.
 There are no proven connections yet, but Daniel Leavitt is an orphan branch that we think we have now linked to Nehemiah.
 Some of this family are also confused in the Samuel book.

 We are actively looking for willing participants to take Y-DNA tests (males still with the Leavitt name) to narrow down the possibilities in a bunch of problem lines.
 See our DNA webpage at the link above.